Step Four - Minor Arcana - Swords

 Three of Swords: Heartache

 A cloudy rainstorm looms over a pierced heart.
-A love life may be affected at this time through a full-on separation between two partners or separation such as a long-distance relationship due to work of new living arrangements.
+Love life may be affected at this time through a full-on separation between two partners or separation such as a long-distance relationship due to work or new living arrangements.

 Four of Swords: Recovery

-Recovery is needed when the four of swords appears in a reading.
-A holiday or change of scenery may be needed—time to put yourself first and recharge your batteries.
+Recovery is needed when the four swords appear in a reading.
+In addition, a holiday or change of scenery may be required—time to put yourself first and recharge your batteries.

 Five of Swords: Conflict

 Someone close to you may seem a little dishonest.
-Someone you trusted may have a hidden agenda.
+Someone you trust may have a hidden agenda.
 Problems communicating with family may also be affected.
 Remain alert.

 Six of Swords: Calm

 Notice the choppy water at the bottom right of the card and how calm it is in the distance.
-Time to leave the past behind, what no longer serves you, and sail forward to calmer waters.
-May also predict physical journeys across the water.
+It is time to leave the past behind, what no longer serves you, and sail forward to calmer waters.
+It may also predict physical journeys across the water.

 Seven of Swords: Loss